Aspects and Importance of Essential Elements in Contract Law

 Task 3

 In the given case situation, Brad is entitled to claim damages from the accountant.
-It is because due to this negligent misstatement he had agreed on a tenancy agreement with Albert and faced economic losses.
+It is because due to this negligent misstatement, he had agreed on a tenancy agreement with Albert and faced economic losses.
 It was his duty to provide relevant information of the client but he failed to do so thus he is liable to provide damages for the same.

-- Volenti non-fit injuria- Claimants put themselves voluntarily in situations where there is a risk of injury.
+• Volenti non-fit injuria- Claimants put themselves voluntarily in situations where there is a risk of injury.

-- Ex turpi causa- The Act of the defendant is justified in the eyes of the law.
+• Ex turpi causa- The Act of the defendant is justified in the eyes of the law.

-- Contributory negligence- The claimant is also responsible for the act of negligence.
+• Contributory negligence- The claimant is also responsible for the act of negligence.

-3.2 Contrast of nature of liability in contract with tort
+3.2 Contrast of Nature of Liability in Contract With Tort

 Liability in contract and tort are both part of civil law.
 The objective of both obligations is to provide compensation to the injured party for the default act.

-3.3 Importance of the case of Donoghue V Stevenson in the development of the concept of duty of care
+3.3 Importance of the Case of Donoghue V Stevenson in the Development of the Concept of Duty of Care

-In accordance with the approach of strict liability, the obligation is imposed without finding their fault.
+By the approach of strict liability, the obligation is imposed without finding their fault.
 For this liability, the claimant is just required to prove that the tort occurred and the defendant is responsible for the same.
 In the case of Rylands v Fletcher [1868] UKHL 1, the defendant was the owner of the mill.
 He had constructed a reservoir over a disused mine.
 Due to this act claimant had suffered from extensive damages.
 Further, the court held that the defendant is strictly liable to provide damages as they had made non-natural use of land.

 Task 4

-4.1 Applicability of principles of negligence
+4.1 Applicability of Principles of Negligence

-4.2 Vicarious liability of business
+4.2 Vicarious Liability of Business

 In accordance with the approach of vicarious liabilities, an individual will be held responsible for the tortuous acts of the parties which are controlled by them.
-On the basis of this provision, business is responsible for the negligent actions of employees.
+On the basis of this provision, the business is responsible for the negligent actions of employees.
 Such obligation will be transferred in a situation where the following two conditions are satisfied...

-- The default party has the status of an employee while negligent action occurred.
+• The default party has the status of an employee while negligent action occurred.

-- Negligent action occurred in the course of employment.
+• Negligent action occurred in the course of employment.

-However, employers will not be held liable in situations where employees have occurred negligence after working hours or they are involved in criminal actions.
+However, employers will not be held liable in situations where employees have suffered negligence after working hours or are involved in criminal actions.
 In the given case situation negligence occurred by a friend not by an employee thus the owner of Vintage Vehicles Museum will not be responsible for the same.

 In accordance with the Occupier's Liability Act, an occupier is responsible for taking care of visitors in order to prevent the situation of their damages.
 By taking appropriate actions such as the insertion of an exclusion clause or warning notice they can prevent their obligation.